maddjilou1441/My-Projets/README.md

 ## 1. Cassava Disease Classification by transfer learning
-Classify pictures of cassava leaves into 1 of 5 disease categories (or healthy) In this competition, we introduced a dataset of 5 fine-grained cassava leaf disease categories with 9,436 labeled images collected during a regular survey in Uganda, mostly crowdsourced from farmers taking images of their gardens, and annotated by experts at the National Crops Resources Research Institute (NaCRRI) in collaboration with the AI lab in Makarere University, Kampala.
+Classify pictures of cassava leaves into 1 of 5 disease categories (or healthy).
+In this competition, we introduced a dataset of 5 fine-grained cassava leaf disease categories with 9,436 labeled images collected during a regular survey in Uganda, mostly crowdsourced from farmers taking images of their gardens, and annotated by experts at the National Crops Resources Research Institute (NaCRRI) in collaboration with the AI lab in Makarere University, Kampala.
 The dataset consists of leaf images of the cassava plant, with 9,436 annotated images and 12,595 unlabeled images of cassava leaves.